tasmota/docs/docs/Getting-Started.md

 * [CP2102](https://www.silabs.com/documents/public/data-sheets/cp2102-9.pdf) or [PL2303](http://www.prolific.com.tw/UserFiles/files/ds_pl2303HXD_v1_4_4.pdf) - works with certain devices, but using an external 3.3V supply might be necessary.
 Not recommended for beginners!
 * [RaspberryPi](Flash-Sonoff-using-Raspberry-Pi) - only for advanced users.
 External 3.3V supply necessary.
 * [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) and [D1 mini](https://cleanuri.com/x60JQ9) (Pro/Lite) boards have a micro USB upload port and don't require an adapter.
+* [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) You can also use a NodeMCU (or similar) as a good Serial-to-USB adapter, if you disable the onboard ESP8266 by bridging the RST and GND pins, and connect TX/RX straight instead of crossed.

 !!! note
     Don't forget to install drivers for your serial-to-USB adapter.